 Skip to content

 Our creative industry is still stuck in a universal, inauthentic, exclusive rut.
-People of color, LGBTQ+, plus-size people, disabled people and others deserve an inclusive client experience and it’s time to make a change.
+People of color, LGBTQIA+, plus-size people, disabled people, and others deserve an inclusive client experience and it’s time to make a change.
 The best place to make that change?
 Your website.
-It’s the digital home of your service-based business, your number one sales tool and the last stop a customer makes before hiring you.
+It’s the digital home of your service-based business, your number-one sales tool, and the last stop a customer makes before hiring you.
 To make your website more inclusive, you’ll need to follow these three, crucial steps:

 Making your website more inclusive begins with an authentic intent.
 You should be doing this work because you genuinely love people and want to create an inclusive client experience so everyone of all stripes feels seen and heard in the world.
 There is no room for tokenism (the practice of only making a symbolic effort toward equality) in the services industry.

-I define inclusive language as written, spoken and visual communication that acknowledges and respects human diversity.
-That means, to make your website more inclusive, you’ll need to address both words and images.
+I define inclusive language as written, spoken, and visual communication that acknowledges and respects human diversity.
+That means that in order to make your website more inclusive, you’ll need to address both words and images.

 The words and images you should change will likely involve one or several of these categories: